pjoneja/viam-ouster-lidar/README.md

 # TODOs
 - Fix the pcd MIME type to correctly send 3D point clouds
+- What belongs in the driver.py vs model.py?
+Why are they different?
 - Figure out how to use the component config attributes to get the sensor hostname and other sensor-specific values.
 - Automatically configure the lidar sensor on startup.
 Check that the sensor is running and the robot is receiving data.